roman-gravit/CSS/README.md

 ###  What is pseudo-class

-A CSS pseudo-class is a keyword added to a selector that specifies a special state of the selected element:
+A CSS pseudo-class is a keyword added to a selector that specifies a special state of the selected element

 	:hover
 	:visited